splendo/kaluga/base/core/README.md

 This library provides the core data types and accessors used across all Kaluga projects: threading, state machines, flowables, concurrent collections and decimals.

 ## Installing
 This library is available on Maven Central.
-You can import Kaluga Core as follows:
+You can import Kaluga Base Core as follows:

 ```kotlin
 repositories {